yangzqhd/cs207_zheng_yang/coursework.md

 ## Course Workflow

-All of your work (except for the class project) will be hosted on your private GitHub repo named `githubusername/cs207work`.
+All of your work (except for the class project) will be hosted on your private GitHub repo named `githubusername/cs207_<firstname>_<lastname>`.
+(Please use all lowercase letters!)
 This repo will be a clone of the main course repo.
 We will discuss how to set this up in the first lecture or two.

 It is critical that you set up a private repo (free for students) and give the teaching staff access.
 There are two reasons for keeping this repo private.
 One